oljarast/microservices-lab/README.md

     break;
 ```

-Second add some code to call the Weather Service.
+Now we can add some code to call the Weather Service.

 Add the following function to `src/main/java/org/gameontext/sample/RoomImplementation.java`.
 Update the `<username>`, `<password>` and `<host>` in the new function to be those of your Weather Service credentials.